Mechanisms of Symbol Processing for In-Context Learning in Transformer Networks: Motivating a Case-Study of In-Context Learning

-For \NF\ to generate the next field in the AR of C under construction, the last-generated field must be matched with a field in the AR of the example X; the field following that matching field within X gives the field type that needs to be generated next in the continuation. \\
+Supporting this intuitive analysis is the structure in (\ref{ex:SWfullText}).
+A walk-through of our algorithm for \swap, showing how this parse structure is produced and then utilized for generation, is provided in Appendix~\ref{sec:appWalk}; the full algorithm is written out in Appendix~\ref{sec:appPSLalg}.
+The walk-through shows how this task is a strong test of symbolic computational capabilities as it calls on nearly all the properties of such computation listed in (\ref{ex:props}).

+Our algorithm for the generation process calls for executing two procedures. \NF\ determines which abstract position type in the template like (\ref{ex:SWtempl}) needs to be generated next: perhaps a constant delimiter symbol such as \sf{V}, or a variable slot such as \textit{x}.
+The continuation cue determines what string provides the value for a variable slot, and \NF\ looks this up and generates the first symbol in that string.
+Then, if the string contains more than one symbol, \CF\ fills in the remaining symbols in the cued string.
+Note that \CF\ is the functionality provided by an \textit{induction head} \cite{olsson2022context}, and \NF\ is a generalization of this functionality to abstract categories.

-The algorithms we have previewed in this section as informal walk-throughs will be presented formally below when we discuss the algorithmic level of TPF in Secs.~\ref{sec:algI} and \ref{sec:algII}.
+The algorithms referred to here and given as informal walk-throughs in Appendix~\ref{sec:appWalk} will be presented formally below when we discuss the algorithmic level of TPF in Secs.~\ref{sec:algI} and \ref{sec:algII}.
 But first we must formally present TPF at the highest level, the functional level.

-\section{TPF, functional level.
-A class of in-context learning tasks: templatic generation}
+\section{TPF, Functional Level.
+A Class of In-Context Learning Tasks: Templatic Generation}